alberto-morales/microservices-java-training-course/docs/02-Package_deploy_testing.md

 ### Step 1: Deploying in Java Archive (JAR) as a standalone application.

 Spring Boot applications can easily be packaged into JAR files and deployed as standalone applications.
 First you set up a basic build script.
 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org/) is included here.
-If you a€™re not familiar with Maven, refer to [Building Java Projects with Maven](https://spring.io/guides/gs/maven).
+If you are not familiar with Maven, refer to [Building Java Projects with Maven](https://spring.io/guides/gs/maven).
 This is done by the *spring-boot-maven-plugin*.
 The plugin is automatically added to *pom.xml* once the Spring project is created via  [Spring Initializr](https://start.spring.io/) as a Maven project.

 ```xml
 ...